interactive-cookbook/recipe-generation-model/README.md

 The script assumes that the input file contains only the generated text and that there exists a file with the reference text in the same folder that has the same file name with the suffix '_reference'. <br>
 For example, if `--input` is `some_folder/output.txt` then there should also be a file `output_reference.txt` in `some_folder`

+## Running Inference plus evaluation

+The script `predict_and_evaluate.py ` can be used to generate text using a trained model, directly evaluate the model and save the results into a file.

+To do so, run the `pred_and_eval(inference_config_file)` function with the path to an inference configuration .json file as argument.
+This will generate the texts as specified in the configuration file and save the predicted and reference, then compute all evaluation metrices and save the output to a file with the same name as the file with the predicted texts plus the suffix '\_evaluation' in the same folder.